 Notice to extend payment by buyers under the Market Rules

-Under the Market Rules, currently buyers must pay the purchase price for each transfer of shares within 30 days of the issue of a Confirmation by DPI.
+Under the Market Rules and the Notice of Market Rules Amendment published on the Website on 22 October 2017, buyers must pay the purchase price for each transfer of shares within 90 days of the issue of a Confirmation by DPI.
 Confirmations were issued on 28 June 2017.

-To allow further time for issues relating to income tax to be resolved with the Australian Tax Office, DPI is extending the period for payment of the purchase price from 30 days to 90 days from the issue of a Confirmation.
-This means buyers will have until 22 September 2017 to pay the purchase price to the RAA.
+To allow further time for issues relating to income tax to be resolved with the Australian Tax Office, DPI is extending the period for payment of the purchase price of shares purchased in the Subsidised share trading market from 90 days to 240 days from the issue of a confirmation.
+This means buyers will have until 23 February 2018 to pay the purchase price to the RAA.

 Following the close of the subsidised share trading market, additional assistance is being offered to a small number of active fishers who tried to buy shares in the market but did not get enough to meet the new minimum shareholding in a share class.